 MONO have spent the past almost-two decades crafting vibrant soundscapes and instrumental rock albums.
 The upcoming Requiem for Hell, MONO’s ninth studio album, treads similar territory.

-In a video for the title track, the Japanese instrumentalists tell, visually and audibly, an exhilarating yet terrifying story.
+In a video for the title track, MONO tells, visually and audibly, an exhilarating yet terrifying story.
 The entirely black and white video features a man running through the forest in search of a woman, only to find the sinister activities of a robed and hooded man.

 Musically, “Requiem for Hell” is among MONO’s heaviest work.
 The suspense is palpable in the music as MONO builds slowly from an eerie calmness into a frantic crescendo before we’re left with a few seconds of feedback and color video.
 The two are a fitting pair, the perfect soundtrack to tearing through a dark forest in search of an evil being.